 If your campaign intends to transfer funds, first obtain a list of all contributions received by the transferor committee to determine which contributions can be transferred.
 Then have the contributor complete a Transfer Authorization Card.
 The contribution must be from their personal funds and cannot be reimbursed in any manner.

 Invalid Matching Claims Letters

-A Statement Review is issued to each campaign after the CFB reviews a disclosure statement.
-If your campaign is seeking public matching funds, a Statement Review provides a list of matching claims found to be invalid and the reason.
-The following letter templates aim to assist campaigns in obtaining the necessary contributor information to address some Invalid Matching Claims (IMC).
+A statement review is issued to each campaign after the CFB reviews a disclosure statement.
+If your campaign is seeking public matching funds, the statement review provides a list of matching claims found to be invalid and the reason.
+The following template letters assist campaigns in obtaining the necessary contributor information to address some invalid matching claims.
+For more information, refer to the Invalid Matching Claims (IMC) Codes guidance document.

 DOC-5; DOC-6; DOC-7; DOC-8; DOC-9; DOC-10; DOC-11; DOC-12; DOC-16